About East-West Psychology

 The California Institute of Integral Studies had been founded in 1968--the year astronauts aboard Apollo 8 beamed the famous "Earthrise" photograph back to their home planet--as a school to house Asian wisdom traditions and contemplative practices on the West Coast.

-In 1975, Dr. Kimberly McKell proposed an idea to Haridas Chaudhuri, one of the founders of CIIS: What about a department bridging ancient Asian wisdom and integral Western psychology?
+In 1975, Dr. Kimberly McKell, pictured below with the founders of CIIS, Dr. Haridas Chaudhuri and his wife Bina, proposed an idea: What about a department bridging ancient Asian wisdom and integral Western psychology?
 He was intrigued.
 What might such a department be called?
 Her reply: "East-West Psychology."
 And so it was.
 To a growing group of graduate students Dr. McKell, educational psychologist Dr. Mary Oliver Tasch, and Asian spirituality expert Dr. Hilary Anderson taught classes on Tantra, depth psychology, Greek mythology, meditation, Tarot, I Ching, shamanism, and integral thought.
 The work of Alan Watts was also a formative influence.

 From the start Dr. Chaudhuri intended East-West Psychology as an experiment.
 What transformative alchemies of learning and practice (he wondered) might emerge in studies bridging East and West?
 Dr. Chaudhuri had been a student of Sri Aurobindo, who taught that transformation is essentially experimental, an ongoing work of becoming.
 To remain viable, to grow to its full stature, every living being must adapt to the demands of its time while remaining true to its origins, values, and identity.